-Victor has been selected for the honor of addressing his fellow graduates at the Wayne State University College of Liberal Arts and Sciences commencement on May 5, 2011.
+April 2011: Victor had been selected for the honor of addressing his fellow graduates at the Wayne State University College of Liberal Arts and Sciences commencement on May 5, 2011 in Detroit, Michigan.

-As a boy growing up in Nigeria, Victor developed a benign tumor growing on the top and right sides of his face.
+As a boy growing up in Nigeria, Victor developed benign tumors growing on the top and right sides of his face.
 His mother took him to hospitals throughout Nigeria seeking medical treatment for neurofibromatosis, but none had the facilities or expertise to treat him.

 “I don’t know if I’ll ever forget the day,” Victor said, “I went to a large teaching hospital in Nigeria and the doctor touched my face and told me there was nothing they could do.
 I cried and begged him to do something; I was so tired of the humiliation.”

 Without surgery, the facial tumors continued to grow unchecked leaving him with a severe facial deformity.
 Victor said as uncomfortable as the tumors were, the teasing and ostracism by other children was more painful.
 In 2001, a missionary nun in Nigeria who ran a center for the mentally and physically challenged arranged for Victor to work with a Southfield, Mich. plastic surgeon who agreed to operate on him for free.

 At age 15, Victor left his family and his small village in eastern Nigeria and came to Michigan.
 Eleven years and nine major surgeries later, he hasn’t seen his family since.
 He lives with nuns in Oak Park, Mich., and a man that he met through the sisters and that he views as a father figure, Jerry Burns, paid his Wayne State University tuition.